herchu/conversational-insights/README.md

-# Message Assistant
+# Conversational Insights

-  Message Assistant helps you write a Twitter direct message by telling you information about the recipient and the tone of your message.
+  Conversational Insights helps you write a Twitter direct message by telling you information about the recipient and the tone of your message.
 It uses the Tone Analyzer and [Personality Insights][service_url] Watson services.

 Give it a try!
 Click the button below to fork into IBM DevOps Services and deploy your own copy of this application on Bluemix.